Get A Quote

 2. Thermoplastic high-heat nylon: As its name suggests, THHN can resist heat and doesn’t easily melt or deform.
 The high heat resistance prevents insulation breakdown and potential electrical fires in the event of overheating.
 Buy THHN wire on our website.

-3. Thermoplastic heat water nylon: Due to its water resistance, this wire can withstand temperatures up to 167 degrees Fahrenheit in moist conditions.
+3. Thermoplastic heat water nylon: This wire can withstand temperatures up to 167 degrees Fahrenheit in moist conditions due to its water resistance.
 The advanced version, THWN-2, can endure 194 degrees Fahrenheit in wet and dry settings.
 Though THHN and THWN wire were initially distinct, the THWN-2 variant combines their functionalities.
 You can also get a THW wire version, which doesn’t have nylon.

-These insulations are integral to electrical wires that channel power from the electrical box to the outlets, light and other appliances.
+These insulations are integral to electrical wires that channel power from the electrical box to the outlets, lights, and other appliances.
 The term thermoplastic pertains to a type of insulation, while nylon refers to the protective coating.
-It eases the wire’s passage through the conduits.
+The insulation eases the wire’s passage through the conduits.

 In the past, there was an assortment of wires like these, each tailored for specific needs.
 However, the industry has streamlined them to be versatile and more multi-rated.
 THHN and THWN-2 wires are now the standard for building applications.